Cronenworth, Paddack help Padres beat Dodgers 5-4 - WHIZ News

 TRAINER’S ROOM

 Dodgers: OF Mookie Betts was out of the lineup for the first time this season with a finger injury sustained during an at-bat Sunday at Arizona.
-Manager Dave Roberts said the swelling in the finger was still substantial.
+Roberts said the swelling in the finger was still substantial.
+“Hopefully we’ll see how he feels tomorrow and see if we can get him in there,” Roberts said.

 UP NEXT